unity-linux/unity-theme/ReadMe.md

 # Items to check or do

-  * review all backgrounds and animations to match Mageia theme:
+  * review all backgrounds and animations to match Unity theme:
-    - common/plymouth/logo_mageia.png and *.png
+    - common/plymouth/logo_unity.png and *.png
-    - Mageia-Default/background/*
+    - Unity-Default/background/*
-    - Mageia-Default/gfxboot/*.jpg
+    - Unity-Default/gfxboot/*.jpg
-    - Mageia-Default/plymouth/
+    - Unity-Default/plymouth/

 # GfxBoot specs